DAAR Diversity Open House 2021

 Learn about Carl’s journey to Loudoun, his vision for the area, and where he sees local organizations (such as DAAR) playing a role in the advancement of DEI efforts throughout the housing/real estate industry.
+An overview of the Unmet Housing Needs Strategic Plan will also be presented!
 Registration is open to members and peer associations.

 About the Speakers:

 Carl A. Rush was appointed as Loudoun County Government’s first Chief Equity Officer on July 8, 2021.
 In his role, Rush will work to ensure each member of the community has full opportunity to thrive, as diversity is vital to addressing issues such as community safety, access to health and human services, education, equal employment, and affordable housing.

 As chief equity officer, Rush oversees the development, design, coordination and implementation of programs, policies and practices aimed at making the county organization and community more equitable.
 He works with stakeholders within the county government and in the community in support of the county’s equity goals, including identifying and eliminating any institutional policies and practices that perpetuate or bring about racial and social disparities and inequity.